tbm5k/download-manager/README.md

 * Undefined
 * Music
 3. Open the project from you IDE.
-4. Change folder paths variable values according to the folders you created from the above procedure.
+4. Change folder paths in the app.properties file.
-5. Run the program
+5. Run the program.

 Add run commands and examples you think users will find useful.
 Provide an options reference for bonus points!